cvharris/etude/README.md

 ## Roadmap

 ### Release 0.1
-- [x] Adds Bear-like layout with Tags sidebar and list of cards seondary sidebar
+- [x] Adds layout with sidebar and list of cards seondary sidebar
 - [x] Ability to add flash cards
 - [x] Ability to select flash cards from a list and edit them
 - [x] Save cards to a local storage

 ### Release 0.2 Math-Mark
 - [x] Initialize app with blank data
-- [x] Markdown is inline, not editor vs preview
 - [x] Handle changing tags in the middle of text and maintaining cursor position
 - [x] Handles extra whitespace from being added
 - [x] Can write katex into markdown to convert to html
+- [x] Blank cards should be clickable anywhere to start typing
+- [ ] Text resizes as more lines are added
 - [ ] Refactor layout for grid and handle smaller screens (hiding sidebars)
 - [ ] Cards belong to decks and can be selected from the sidebar
-- [ ] Tag flash cards can show up
+- [ ] Tagging flash cards
 - [ ] Selecting tags from the sidebar shows cards for that tag
-- [ ] onBlur in contenteditable clears katex
-- [ ] Blank cards should be clickable anywhere to start typing
 - [ ] Handle tags with more than one character
 - [ ] Handle new lines and block-level tags (lists, math block)